NV county records and permit guide

 Nevada's main wrinkle is that authority can split across NDEP, Southern Nevada Health District, or county routing, and special areas like Pahrump can push the job toward more advanced system expectations.
 Final design, permit timing, and approval still need local verification.

 Nevada quote conversations get more real once you know whether NDEP, Southern Nevada Health District, or another local path holds the file and whether the inspection and as-built trail is actually complete.
-If you already know the state and job type, you can move straight into the short quote request flow.
+If the local file is still thin, go back to the narrower workflow page instead of jumping into quote mode too early.

 Official sources for Nevada